ezanaay/pytest_bdd_boilerplate/README.md

 3. Enter the server name such as Local, and click the Connection tab
 4. Enter the host (localhost if the server is on your local) and password for the postgres user and click the Save button
 5. Click on the Servers node to expand the server.
 By default, PostgreSQL has a database named postgres
-#### To load dvdrental database
+#### To load demo_database database
 6. Right-click the Databases and select the Create > Database… menu option.
-7. Enter the database name dvdrental and click the Save button.
+7. Enter the database name demo_database and click the Save button.
    You’ll see the new empty database created under the Databases node.
-8. Right-click on the dvdrental database and choose the Restore… menu item to restore the database from the dvdrental.tar database file available in the project.
+8. Right-click on the demo_database database and choose the Restore… menu item to restore the database from the demo_database.tar database file available in the project.
 9. Enter the path to the sample database tar file and click the Restore button.
-10. Open the dvdrental database from the object browser panel, you will find tables in the public schema and other database objects.
+10. Open the demo_database database from the object browser panel, you will find tables in the public schema and other database objects.

 For more info refer to https://www.postgresqltutorial.com/postgresql-getting-started/load-postgresql-sample-database/

 ## API Testing Setup

-Api tests are written for a publicly available rest api site https://restcountries.com/#endpoints-name
+Api tests are written for a publicly available rest api site https://restdemo_api.com/#endpoints-name

 ## UI Testing Setup

 UI tests are written for a publicly available sample website https://www.saucedemo.com/

-Before you run UI tests in `demosite` project folder,
+Before you run UI tests in `demo_site` project folder,
 - download chrome driver compatible to your Chrome browser from https://googlechromelabs.github.io/chrome-for-testing/
 - unzip the file and save the driver application file in `lib/web_drivers`

+## Desktop Testing Setup

+Desktop tests are written for the built-in calculator app on windows.

 ## ElasticSearch Basic Setup (Optional)